');

 About Bismarck, ND

-Bismarck is a mid-sized city in North Dakota with a population of 74,146 residents.
-The median household income is $77,608 per year, which is above the national average.
-The median age in Bismarck is 38.2 years.
+Bismarck is a mid-sized city located in North Dakota with a population of 74,146 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $77,608 per year, which is 3% above the national median of $75,149.
+The median age of 38.2 years is close to the US median age of 38.9 years.

 How Bismarck Ranks in North Dakota